gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Set up inventory rules that ensure fulfillment is done only from locations that meet the required stock levels.

 * **First Inventory Rule**:
   * **Add Inventory Filter**: Apply the `Brokering Safety Stock` filter and define the minimum stock level required for inventory allocation.
-For example, you may set the minimum stock level for each item at 10 units.\
-    &#xNAN;_&#x46;or example, if the `Brokering Safety Stock` is set to greater than 10, the inventory will only be allocated if the store has more than 10 units of that item available.
+For example, if the `Brokering Safety Stock` is set to greater than 10, the inventory will only be allocated if the store has more than 10 units of that item available.
 This ensures that walk-in customers have access to sufficient stock._
   * **Sort Inventory**: Sort the inventory by `Inventory Balance` to prioritize locations with higher stock levels.
   * **Action**: If no location can fulfill the entire order based on the first rule, select the option to `Send to Next Rule`.
 * **Second Inventory Rule**: